I Tried SKIMS Best-Selling Line & Found My Holy Grail Bodysuit

 Size Worn: 3X

 I’m a sucker for a cropped top and really any chance to show my midriff.
-I really loved the simplicity of everything in this collection, especially this t-shirt.
-I think it’d be great for layering or just wearing as it is.
-Right out of the package it honestly looks kinda small, but there’s a significant amount of Elastane in this top (and the rest of the items in the collection).
-That’s why it’s so stretchy, and it’s probably why the Fits Everybody fabric go over even the largest areas of my chest seamlessly.
-The hem of the top also seemed to be lined to help it say put as well.
+I really loved the simplicity of everything in this collection, especially this T-shirt.
+I think it’d be great for layering or just wearing as is.
+Right out of the package, it honestly looks kinda small, but there’s a significant amount of Elastane in this top (and the rest of the items in the collection).
+That’s why it’s so stretchy, and it’s probably why the Fits Everybody fabric goes over the largest areas of my chest seamlessly.
+The hem of the top also seemed to be lined to help it stay put as well.

 Shop SKIMS Tees